-Who are the Welfare Team?
+Who are the Safeguarding, Student Life and Wellbeing Team?

 Email: qahe.welfare@qa.com